Anawalt Logo

 Q: How much sun do citrus trees need?

-A: Citrus trees require full sun, which means at least 6-8 hours of direct sunlight each day, for optimal growth and fruit production.
+Citrus trees require full sun, which means at least 6-8 hours of direct sunlight daily for optimal growth and fruit production.

-Q: What are the common pests that affect citrus trees in this region, and how can I control them?
+Q: What common pests affect citrus trees in California, and how can I control them?

 A: Common pests include aphids, spider mites, and citrus leafminers.
-Control them with horticultural oils or insecticidal soaps, and by promoting beneficial insects.
+Control them with horticultural oils or insecticidal soaps and promote beneficial insects.

-Q: When is the best time to prune citrus trees, and what’s the proper way to do it?
+Q: When is the best time to prune citrus trees, and what’s the proper way?

-Q: How do I protect my citrus trees from frost during the winter months?
+Q: How do I protect my citrus trees from frost in winter?

 Q: Why are my citrus tree’s leaves turning yellow, and what can I do about it?